thatkahunaguy/P4-TicTacToe/README.md

   NOTE: per the instructions this endppoint was not implemented since this is a 2 player game

+##Crons Included:
+ - **SendReminderEmail**
+    - Sends a reminder to users with a game in progress at midnight daily

+##TaskQueues Included:
+ - **NotifyOfTurn**
+    - Sends an email notification when it is a users turn

+##Reviewer feedback to drop Model & Form info since its not needed for an api
+##user
 ##Models Included:
  - **User**
     - Stores unique user_name, (optional) email address , & (optional)